A 6-d View of Stellar Shells

 \subsection{Numerical Details}

-We model the host and satellite galaxies as spherically symmetric Navarro-Frenk-White (NFW) dark matter haloes \citep{NFW1997} with $10^5$ particles each.
-The density profiles are exponentially truncated at the virial radius, obeying the following functional form,
+We model the host and satellite galaxies as spherically symmetric Navarro-Frenk-White (NFW) dark matter haloes \citep{NFW1997} with $10^5$ particles each. {This mean that the particle masses are smaller in the satellite, which aids resolution of the shell features.} The density profiles are exponentially truncated at the virial radius, obeying the following functional form,

 where $\scaleradius$ and $r_\text{vir}$ refer to the scale radius and the virial radius of the halo.
 Although pure gravitational simulations are scale-free, for the ease of comparison with the Milky Way system, we present our results in physical units: the mass of the host halo is fixed to ${M_\text{h} = 1.5 \times 10^{12} M_\odot}$, with virial radius ${r_\text{vir,h} = 200\, \si{ \kilo\parsec}}$ and scale radius ${r_\text{s,h} = 20\, \si{ \kilo\parsec}}$.
 Our $N$-body models represent dark haloes, but of course, shells are accumulations of stars.
 We use a particle-tagging method whereby a fraction of the dark matter particles of the satellite are chosen to represent the stars.
 Namely, stars are identified as the fraction $f_\text{mb} = 10\%$ \citep{LeBret17, He15} of the most bound particles in the satellite.